 This one has a simple definition – it has some material worth.
-That doesn’t mean it’s always worth a lot of money but it does have some value.
+That doesn’t necessarily mean it’s always worth a lot of money.

-If you can get good money for any item would you sell it:
+Ask yourself: If you can get good money for any item would you sell it,

 - if it had such a strong emotional value that you would feel depressed without it.

 Did you say “yes” to any of those questions above?
 Then you might want to ask yourself if that item really has a true sentimental, practical/useful, or emotional value to you.